Key Market Insights

 Short-term concerns for Property Managers include maintaining value and liquidity, keeping visitors and tenants safe, including increased cleaning measures, and adhering to governmental standards.
 Despite the fact that many schools and offices are closing and businesses are considering “work-from-home” options, the virus’s contagious nature means that the risk of infection is always present, both indoors and out.
 People are also flocking to public places such as offices, supermarkets, and hospitals in large numbers.

-Now that COVID-19 has been formally classified as a pandemic by the World Health Organization, it is even more critical for Property Owners, Operators, and Management Teams to be agile and organized in order to continue reducing infection risks within buildings and limiting potential transmission events.
+Now that COVID-19 has been formally classified as a pandemic by the World Health Organisation, it is even more critical for Property Owners, Operators, and Management Teams to be agile and organised in order to continue reducing infection risks within buildings and limiting potential transmission events.

 As a result, Smart Processes and Artificial Intelligence-Based Technology (AI) are more likely to be implemented over time.

 Increasing Demand for SaaS-Based Software/Solutions To Facilitate Property Management Market Growth